jvermeil-biophys/CortExplore/README.md

 		- Using 'MainDepthoMaker_NewUser.py' to make a depthograph.
 		- Using 'MainTracker_NewUser.py' to track the beads in Magnetic Pincher timelapses.

-For more questions, contact me at joseph.vermeil@espci.fr
+For more questions, contact joseph.vermeil@espci.fr or anumita.jawahar@espci.fr

 ***

-Joseph Vermeil, 2022
+Joseph Vermeil & Anumita Jawahar, 2022
 PMMH Laboratories, ESPCI